-Inspired by the Neo Romantic movement in painting, and by the work of philosopher Slavoj Žižek, Peter de Boer’s paintings express the longing for a return to simplicity and nature: endorsing sustainable living, organic produce and fair trade, while at the same time acknowledging and accepting our cultivated modern surroundings.
+Peter de Boer (The Netherlands, 1979) is primarily a painter.
+By combining layering and the use of oil paint he creates a depth that allows the viewer to enter the art work.
+His paintings express the longing for a return to simplicity and nature: endorsing sustainable living, organic produce and fair trade, while at the same time acknowledging and accepting our cultivated modern surroundings.

 Presenting serene and dreamy landscapes, filled with detail and specks of light.
 Recurring elements in his work are tents, huts, caravans and treehouses; these places can be associated with protection, survival and safety, but at the same time carry a sense of childhood adventure, curiosity and exploration.
 The same versatility can be seen in other recurring themes: the icebears, being both endearing and dangerous; and the surf scenes, representing sports and playfulness, but also heightened consciousness and awareness of nature.

 Peter de Boer feels strongly connected to the sea.
 Intense nature experiences such as described and painted in Romanticism are a source of inspiration and starting point for de Boer.
 On a surfboard in the North Sea, surrounded by nothing but sea and swell, with a view of the horizon or towards the beach and dunes.
 In it he finds an image of the infinite, the passive contemplation of the eternal, during a temporary moment.
 The horizon is a foothold but at the same time is a natural limit that indicates infinity.
 When the sun disappears behind it, a sense of time and transience arises.
 Perhaps that is why we often let ourselves be tempted into melancholy when we set our sights on the horizon.